lmangani/aggressio/README.md

 Response Aggregating Hash-Ring HTTP Proxy for InfluxDB & Friends

 ### Motivation
 Most InfluxDB "clustering" proxies actually *"shard"* and distribute or clone data and queries between nodes.
-Aggress-IO expects each server to have its own data writers, and just distributes queries across, aggregating multiple results into a unique response.
+Aggress-IO expects each server to have its own data, and just distributes queries across aggregating results into a unique response.

 ### Usage
 ```